thisdot/starter.dev/starters/express-apollo-prisma/README.md

 The kit provides an implementation of queueing using RabbitMQ, an open-source message broker that allows multiple applications to communicate with each other through queues.
 It's a powerful tool for handling tasks asynchronously and distributing workloads across multiple machines.

-RabbitMQ offers several benefits, such as:

-1. Scalability: It can handle large volumes of messages and distribute workloads across multiple machines.
-2. Reliability: messages are stored in a durable queue, ensuring that they are not lost in the event of a system failure.
-3. Flexibility: It supports multiple messaging protocols, including AMQP, STOMP, and MQTT, allowing it to integrate with a wide range of systems and applications.
-4. Extensibility: It is highly customizable and can be extended with plugins and custom message-processing logic.

 To start the worker that processes messages in the queue, run the command:

 1. `npm run infrastructure:start` - starts the RabbitMQ server (you can skip this if you already ran this command)